-Ever since George W. Bush announced the War in Iraq, I've seen a lot of complaints in the blogosphere claiming so few musicians write new protest songs these days.
-Of course there are plenty of new songs coming out that were written in protest to the war and which opposed the Bush administration, this list touches on just a few of the great new topical tunes out there.
+When George W. Bush announced the War in Iraq, I saw a lot of complaints in the blogosphere claiming so few musicians were writing new protest songs about the war itself, among other issues.
+But, of course, there were plenty of new songs that came out, that were written in protest to the Iraq War and which opposed the Bush administration.
+This list touches on just a few of the great new topical tunes out there.

 Sheryl Crow's latest album, Detours

 , is a long-form editorial on current events and important topical issues.
 It all kicks off with this lovely little folk song about the War in Iraq.
 Toward the end, Crow sings, "The president spoke words of comfort with tear drops in his eyes / Then he led us as a nation into a war based on lies."Purchase/Download "God Bless This Mess"

 Ben Harper has written a number of songs critiquing current politics and issues, but "Both Sides of the Gun" seems to best represent the sense of upset and frustration that so characterizes current events.
 In the song, Harper refers to Bush as a "One-dimensional fool in a three-dimensional world."Purchase/Download "Both Sides Of The Gun"

 © Righteous Babe

 was, in large part, a referendum on the Bush administration's handling of Hurricane Katrina and the War in Iraq.
 The title track was a biting poem championing the feminist movement, and then there was this scathing review of Bush's eight-year run.
 DiFranco sings, "First leak it out about the president, then stand up and shout impeachment."Purchase/Download "Millennium Theater"

 © Signature Sounds

 The Mammals don't mess around.
 Their lyrics are always scathingly clever, memorable, and inimitable.
 On this tune, though, the band just absolutely goes there